 First times are exciting, whether it’s your first bicycle, your first job, or your first published book.
-This month I saw the first color spread from my illustrator, Teri Rider, and today I am over-the-moon about the first review of “Misho of the Mountain.”
+Today I am over-the-moon about the first review of “Misho of the Mountain.”

 This review is especially important to me, because it validates one of the main goals for my book: to help children cope with hardship and failure.
 There are other objectives: to teach reverence and preservation of nature, and to instill an appreciation of individuality.
 They are equally dear to me, but this one has the most potential to immediately improve the lives of young people.